Contact Info

 Implementation

 Implementation of the Art in Public Places program is the responsibility of the Santa Fe Arts and Culture Department.
-Arts and Culture Department staff serves as program liaisons and managers for public art projects.
+Arts and Culture Department staff serve as program liaisons and managers for public art projects.
 All commissioned artwork becomes a part of the city's permanent Public Art Portfolio.
-The permanent portfolio includes murals created through the Community Youth Mural Program, which ran from 1995-2001 and encouraged youth from all corners of Santa Fe to participate with artists in creating art on city buildings.
-Click Here to read more about this program.